coq-community/coq-nix-toolbox/README.md

 - The package that you are building is available in nixpkgs but its dependencies have changed.
 - The package that you are building is not yet available in nixpkgs.

 To amend a package already present in nixpkgs, just run `nix-shell --run "fetchCoqOverlay PACKAGENAME"`.
-To create a package from scratch, refer to the nixpkgs documentation available at https://nixos.org/manual/nixpkgs/unstable/#sec-language-coq.
+To create a package from scratch, run `nix-shell --run "createOverlay PACKAGENAME"` and refer to the nixpkgs documentation available at https://nixos.org/manual/nixpkgs/unstable/#sec-language-coq.

 ## Bundles and jobs